On the formal theory of pseudomonads and pseudodistributive laws: Liftings to pseudoalgebras

-To prove the condition~\eqref{equ:mor1} for the pseudo-algebra morphism $p_A$, we apply the axioms for a Gray-category and then condition~\eqref{equ:t1} for the pseudo-monad transformation $p$.
-To establish condition~\eqref{equ:mor2}, it is sufficient to apply the coherence condition~\eqref{equ:t2} for the pseudo-monad transformation $p$, and then the axioms for a Gray-category.
-Clearly, $\lift{p}$ is a lifting of $p$ as required.
+To prove the condition~\eqref{equ:mor1} for the pseudoalgebra morphism $p_A$, we apply the axioms for a Gray-category and then condition~\eqref{equ:t1} for the pseudomonad transformation $p$.
+To establish condition~\eqref{equ:mor2}, it is sufficient to apply the coherence condition~\eqref{equ:t2} for the pseudomonad transformation $p$, and then the axioms for a Gray-category.
+By definition,~$\lift{p}$ is a lifting of $p$ as required. \end{proof}

-Finally, we describe what property a 3-cell has to satisfy in order to admit a lifting.